 Based on Google’s best practices for improving your landing page experience and my experience building more than a few landing pages myself, here’s where I’d focus:

 - Reduce page speed/page weight of your mobile landing page.
 Focus on lean, usable, easy to navigate landing pages on desktop and mobile devices that make it painfully simple to identify the value of your products/services and make a purchasing decision.
 Less is more.

 - Make sure the landing page is relevant to your ad copy and to the keywords you’re bidding on — be specific.
+It is recommended to use keyword rank tracker to get this job done.
 I prefer to keep a central “repository” of talking points in an optimization spreadsheet that I repurpose for both ad text and landing page copy.
 That way, I’m working from the same point of relevancy and can more easily draw a line between search intent -> ad copy -> landing page.

 - Place your phone number in an obvious area above the fold (preferably in the header) to ensure you take advantage of Google automate call extensions and provide an easier point of conversion (especially on mobile).